 Heart disease kills more than 659,000 Americans each year and one person every 36 seconds in the United States, making it the leading cause of death in the country.
-While it’s often a silent killer with no noticeable symptoms, there are telltale signs of heart disease, such as chest pain and tingling hands.
+While it’s often a silent killer with no noticeable symptoms, there are telltale signs of heart disease, such as chest pain and arm numbness.
 But there are additional red flags that are more inconspicuous—and just as dangerous.
 Keep an eye out for these lesser-known warning signs of cardiovascular disease.

 If you or your partner are having trouble achieving and/or maintaining an erection, it may be an early sign of heart disease.
 When arteries harden, blood flow throughout the body becomes compromised.
 Erectile dysfunction and heart disease are both caused by endothelial dysfunction, a condition in which large blood vessels are not functioning properly, which restricts blood flow to the heart and penis.
 “When I have a patient in his 40s or 50s with erectile dysfunction, the first thing I do is put him through a full ischemic workup for coronary disease,” says Anthony C. Pozun, DO, FACC, a board-certified interventional cardiologist at Modern Vascular.